For a police response alarm you pay a premium subscription, so it’s important to know exactly what you’re getting and whether it’s worth it.

 The ARC has a direct line to the police, and will request a response only if the alarm is confirmed by two sensors in the home.

-However, should two sensors be triggered within a certain amount of time then this is more likely to be a burglary and the ARC will contact the police for immediate response.
+Should two sensors be triggered within a certain amount of time then this is confirms the break-in and the ARC will request a level 1 immediate response from the police.

 Peace of mind

 The ARC controllers monitor your home 24/7 – quite a comfort if you’re on holiday or just a particularly sound sleeper!